Hostinger Quietly Blocks ChatGPT, Claude, and Perplexity from Reading Your Site. Their Support Confirmed It.

 Three options, in order of effort:

-What we won't pretend
+What I won't pretend

 Run the Hosting Checker on your store →